illkil/2025_GP_4/README.md

 - **Integrated Development Environment (IDE)**: We recommend using Visual Studio Code (VS Code) for developing Flutter applications.
 If you don't have it installed, you can download it from [here](https://code.visualstudio.com/download).

 - **Emulator**:
-  - You can use Xcode. you can download it from [here](https://apps.apple.com/sa/app/xcode/id497799835?mt=12).
+  - For IOS devices you can use Xcode. download it from [here](https://apps.apple.com/sa/app/xcode/id497799835?mt=12).
-  - Or you can use Android Studio, which you can download from [here](https://developer.android.com/studio).
+  - Or you can use Android Studio for Windows, which you can download from [here](https://developer.android.com/studio).

 ### Installation and Launch Steps